 The eye is 576 megapixels

-Wednesday 4 April 2007This is over 17 years old.
+Wednesday 4 April 2007This is close to 18 years old.
 Be careful.

 When taking pictures with a digital camera, it’s easy to be disappointed in the results.
 I look at a scene, and see one thing, then I look at the photo, and I see something very different.
 This isn’t surprising, because the human eye is equivalent to a 576-megapixel camera.
 R. N. Clark does an awesome job analyzing the biological and optical factors, and comes to other interesting concusions, such as an ISO rating of 800 at night, and 1 during the day.